|

 In May 1989, simplified bi-directional signalling (SIMBIDS) was introduced between Thingley Junction and North Somerset Junction, in the Bristol signal box area.
 Wrong-direction automatic signals were prefixed MD on the Up Main line (Down direction) and MU on the Down Main line (Up direction), therefore corresponding with the prefix codes of the normal-direction automatic signals on the adjacent line but with the letters transposed.

-In the Dartford resignalling scheme of 1970/1971, semi-automatic signals controlled from a ground frame had an additional prefix letter.
-The usual prefix code indicated the signal box from which the ground frame was controlled, and the additional letter indicated the ground frame from which the signal was controlled.
-For example, DJ539 was a signal in the Dartford signal box area controlled from ground frame "J", and CXA575 was a signal in the Cuxton signal box area controlled from ground frame "A".
+In the early 1970s, some semi-automatic signals controlled from a ground frame were given an additional prefix letter.
+The usual prefix code signified the signal box from which the ground frame was controlled, and the additional letter signified the ground frame that controlled the signal.
+For example, DJ539 was a signal in the Dartford signal box area controlled from ground frame "J", and YWF299 was a signal in the Basingstoke signal box area controlled from ground frame "F".

 On certain schemes (e.g. Three Bridges, 1983), the suffix X denoted a wrong-direction signal on a bi-directional line, e.g. T367X.
 The X preceded any other suffix letters denoting distant signals, e.g. AD168XR and T423XRR.